bretth18/troper0.0.1/README.md

 - Users can type chat messages to the chat room.
 - A notification is sent to all users when a user joins or leaves the chatroom.

+## Mobile
+- Coming Soon!
+- Troper will be running on the ionic framework for mobile platforms
+## Desktop
+- Coming Soon!